jitmar/jitmar/README.md

 - 👋 Hi, I’m Jeet @jitmar
-- 👀 I’m interested in C++, Kubernetes, Python, AI/ML and more ...
+- 👀 I’m interested in software design, Kubernetes, AI/ML and more ...
-- 🌱 I’m currently honing my skills in C++, Python
+- 🌱 I’m currently honing my skills in C++, Javascript and Python
 - 💞️ I’m looking to collaborate on open source project in AI/ML
-- 📫 DM linkedin.com/in/jitendra-marndi-verified to reach me
+- 📫 DM @[jitmar](https://linkedin.com/in/jitmar/) to reach me
 - 😄 Pronouns: he/him
 - ⚡ Fun fact : For some days, as a kid, I believed I had the super power to see past obstacles